RWaltersMA/movingaverage/README.md

 ### 5. Execute the RUN.SH script**

 The demo is now ready to go just issue a `sh run.sh` and the script will start the docker containers and configure the connectors.

+## Running the Demo

+Once the docker images and containers are built and deployed, the demo can be run repeatedly by simply executing the `RUN.SH` script file.

+### Execute the `RUN.SH` script file

+### View the generates stock entities by navigating on your docker host to http://localhost:8888

+The demo will randomly generate 10 securities, 5 for MySQL and 5 for MongoDB respectively.
+This web page simply connects to MySQL and MongoDB and shows the names of the stocks.

+### View the topic messages

+View the messages in the Kafka topics using the Kafkacat tool.

+Messages in mysqlstock.Stocks.StockData topic are using the Debezium MySQL connector.
+Messages in the stockdata.Stocks.StockData topic came from the MongoDB Connector for Apache Kafka.
+This validates that our connectors are set up and the supportive stockgenmongo and stockgenmysql python generation apps are working.

+#### View messages in MySQL topic
+`kafkacat -b 127.0.0.1:9092  -t mysqlstock.Stocks.StockData -s avro -r 127.0.0.1:8081`

+...
+{"before": null, "after": {"Value": {"company_symbol": {"string": "WTP"}, "company_name": {"string": "WHIMSICAL TAMBOUR PRODUCTIONS"}, "price": {"bytes": "%\u0017"}, "tx_time": {"string": "2020-01-28T18:30:34Z"}}}, "source": {"version": "0.10.0.Final", "connector": "mysql", "name": "mysqlstock", "ts_ms": 1580236234000, "snapshot": {"string": "false"}, "db": "Stocks", "table": {"string": "StockData"}, "server_id": 223344, "gtid": null, "file": "mysql-bin.000003", "pos": 1906765, "row": 0, "thread": {"long": 9}, "query": null}, "op": "c", "ts_ms": {"long": 1580236234223}}

+#### View messages in MongoDB topic
+`kafkacat -b 127.0.0.1:9092  -t stockdata.Stocks.StockData`

+…
+"{\"_id\": {\"$oid\": \"5e307e3940bacb724265e4a8\"}, \"company_symbol\": \"ISH\", \"company_name\": \"ITCHY STANCE HOLDINGS\", \"price\": 35.02, \"tx_time\": \"2020-01-28T18:32:25Z\"}"

+#### View the combined data in MongoDB Atlas

+As the MongoDB sink connector writes data to MongoDB Atlas you can see it show up in the StockData collection.
+Click on "Collections" in MongoDB Atlas and view the StockData collection in the Stocks database.
+These data are from both the MySQL and MongoDB databases.

+#### Calculate the moving average using R

+Launch RStudio and run through the script, "R-Demo-Script.txt" located in this github repository.
+In this script it has two plots, one will display a blox plot of all the stock entities and the next plot will show the moving average for a selected entity.
+Note:  Make sure you change the stock ticker symbol to a stock that exists in your demo.